-Residence Life Staff in four of the traditional residence halls in our Uphill area offer special support and activities for new students in making the transition from high school to college life.
+Residence Life Staff in five of the traditional residence halls in our uphill area offer special support and activities for new students in making the transition from high school to college life.
 Students have the option of attending frequent in-hall programs which offer information and resources on topics of critical importance to college students.
 FYE participants benefit from lower staff-student ratios and a heightened sense of community with other new students.
-Substance-Free Floor:

-The third floor of Cumberland Hall houses new and returning students who want to make a conscious choice to live substance-free with other like-minded students.
+Substance-Free Floor: The third floor of Cumberland Hall houses new and returning students who want to make a conscious choice to live substance-free with other like-minded students.
 While the University alcohol policy applies in all of our residence halls, residents of this floor sign an agreement not to use alcohol or other drugs in their community, nor to return to their community after having consumed alcohol or other drugs.
-Residence Hall Contract Students living in the residence halls are required to sign a residence hall housing contract.
+Residence Hall Contract Students living in the residence halls are required to sign a residence hall housing contract as part of their online application for housing.
 The housing contract applies to the entire academic year.
 See the Expenses, Financial Aid and Scholarships chapter of this catalog for housing costs.
 Meal Plans If you live in the residence halls, you must purchase a resident's meal plan.
-Off-campus students may also purchase plans.
+Off-campus students and those living in Edgewood Commons Apartments may also purchase plans.
 Meal plans may change each semester and the deadline for selecting plans will be announced before the semester begins.
 Once you select a meal plan, that plan will continue unless you notify the University and Student Billing Office by the deadline.
-If you do not select a plan, the University and Student Billing Office will automatically assign you a meal option.
+If you do not select a plan, the University and Student Billing Office will automatically assign you a moderate meal option.
 See the Expenses, Financial Aid and Scholarships chapter for meal plan costs.
 Residence Hall Association Every student living in a residence hall becomes part of a hall council which elects an executive board and floor representatives to the Residence Hall Association.
 The student representatives develop a budget for spending the hall activity fees, recommend activities and programs, and act as representatives at leadership conferences.
-For more information, contact either the RHA Office (301/687-7389) or the Residence Life Office (301/687-4121).
+For more information, contact either the RHA Office (301.687.5003) or the Residence Life Office (301.687.4121).
 Automobile Policy All currently enrolled students can operate and park their vehicles on campus.
 Oncampus students must register their car at the University and Student Billing Office but there is no fee.
-Students who do not live on campus must pay a fee when they register their cars in the University and Student Billing Office.
+Students who do not live on campus or who live in Edgewood Commons Apartments must pay a fee when they register their cars in the University and Student Billing Office.